Reading and Phonics Curriculum

 Supporting your child with reading and phonics

-At Fair Furlong we use Unlocking Letters and Sounds which was validated by the DfE in December 2021.
+At Fair Furlong Primary School, we use Unlocking Letters and Sounds, which is a DFE validated systematic synthetic phonics program.

-We begin teaching phonics in the first few weeks of term 1 in Reception and children make rapid progress in their reading journey.
-Children begin to learn the main sounds heard in the English Language and how they can be represented, as well as learning ‘Common Exception’ words for Phases 2, 3 and 4.
+We continue to teach Phase One aspects throughout our daily provision in Reception.
+We begin teaching Phase Two phonics in Reception in week three of term one, after the children have carried out the statutory Reception Baseline Assessments.
+Children make rapid progress in their reading journey through quality first teaching of phonics.
+Children begin to learn the main sounds heard in the English Language and how they can be represented, as well as learning ‘Common Exception Words’ for Phases Two, Three and Four.
 They use these sounds to read and write simple words, captions and sentences.
-Children leave Reception being able to apply the phonemes (sounds) taught within Phase 2 and 3.
-They then apply these sounds in slightly trickier words containing adjacent consonants within Phase 4.
+Children leave Reception having been taught how to apply the phonemes (sounds) taught within Phase Two and Three.
+Children are then taught how to apply these sounds in words containing adjacent consonants within Phase Four.

 Phase 2 ‘Actions, Images and Letter Formation’ document